College Policy Number/Title:

 - Full-time ten- and 12-month faculty in probationary status will receive one-year assignments as long as they are in probationary status.
 The probationary period is a minimum of three years and may be extended to a maximum of five years.

-- Full-time administrative, professional/technical, and support group members in probationary status are in the probationary period for one year although the employment relationship is at-will during the probationary period (see “Employment” policy 63.03).
-If an employee is promoted within the same area/department then the employee would be eligible for a minimum three-month probationary period.
+- Full-time administrative, professional/technical, and support group members in probationary status are in the probationary period for one year and the employment relationship is at-will during the probationary period (see “Employment” policy 63.03).
+An employee who is promoted within the same area or department is placed on a minimum three-month probationary period.
 In order to be eligible for the three-month probationary period with promotion, employees must have first successfully completed the one-year probationary period.
 Probation can be extended by the supervisor if approved by the president or area vice president as determined by the supervisor and approved by the president or area vice president.
-(See "Promotion" procedure 63.03.04 and "Probation" procedure 63.03.02).
+See "Promotion" procedure 63.03.04 and "Probation" procedure 63.03.02.

 - For temporary with benefits employees, the employment relationship is at-will and these employees are not considered position control/budgeted employees.

 - Adjunct faculty receive assignments ranging from one day to one semester and contracts for adjunct faculty teaching credit courses are for one semester at a time.
-Adjunct faculty who teach in the credit division can teach nine credits or three courses with discrete course preparations per semester with no more than 22 credit hours per fiscal year (July 1 – June 30).
-If an adjunct faculty is teaching for both the credit and noncredit divisions, or teaching and also performing hourly work, the teaching limit is based on hours per week (not simply credits) with the limit being 25 hours/week.
+Adjunct faculty who teach in the credit division can teach nine credits or three courses with discrete course preparations per semester with no more than 22 credit hours per year.
+If an adjunct faculty is teaching for both the credit and noncredit divisions, or teaching and also performing hourly work, the teaching limit is based on hours per week, not simply credits, with the limit being 25 hours/week.
 A chart showing the workload limits for those who function as both credit adjunct faculty and hourly/temporary employees is available on the human resources web page.

 - Acting or interim employees are individuals who are temporarily working in a position control/budgeted position for a specified and limited period of time, which will normally be a minimum of a full academic year or a full fiscal year.